jackdaw213/Artistic-style-transfer/README.md

 ## Train

 1. Download the [COCO](https://github.com/nightrome/cocostuff) dataset for content images and the [Wikiart](https://www.kaggle.com/c/painter-by-numbers) dataset for style images.
-Extract the files and organize them into the 'train' folder, with subfolders 'train_content', 'val_content', 'train_style', and 'val_style'.
+Extract the files and organize them into the 'data' folder, with subfolders 'train_content', 'val_content', 'train_style', and 'val_style'.

 2. Preprocess the dataset